Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 1. Collect More Data

+In my experience, nothing beats having more training examples.
 More data helps models learn true patterns rather than noise.
-If obtaining more data isn’t feasible, consider data augmentation techniques.
+If collecting more data isn’t feasible, consider data augmentation techniques.

 2. Feature Selection and Dimensionality Reduction